Department of Psychology

 PO Box 173440, Bozeman, MT 59717-3440

-The Graduate School application process can be completed online; however, during the application process applicants will be asked information listed on the Psychology Department's supplemental application form.
-Take a moment to review this information before applying.
-Please note, the application process also contains an essay requirement.
-Applicants must include a 1-2 page letter of intent/personal statement that summarizes one's academic background in psychology or related field, career plans, research experience, research interests, and why the applicant is applying to Montana State University's M.S. program in psychological science.
+The Graduate School application process can be completed online.
+Prior to starting the online application process, applicants should visit the Psychology Department's Application Page which contains information about what materials applicants should prepare for the online application process.
+Review this information before applying.
+Please note, applicants must include a 1-2 page personal statement that summarizes one's academic background in psychology or related field, career plans, research experience, research interests, and why the applicant is applying to Montana State University's Ph.
+D. program in Psychological Science.

 Overall, the Psychology department requires the following application materials during the online application process: